 Effective January 1, 2009, the Plan adopted a non-standardized prototype plan sponsored by Charles Schwab Trust Company.
-Charles Schwab Trust Company obtained an opinion letter of the Plan dated May 23, 2008 from Internal Revenue Service stating that the form of the Plan is acceptable under section 401 of the Internal Revenue Code (the "Code") for use by employers for the benefit of the employees.
-The Plan has been amended since receiving the determination letter; however, the Plan Administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
+Charles Schwab Trust Company obtained an opinion letter of the Plan dated May 23, 2008 from Internal Revenue Service stating that the form of the Plan is acceptable under section 401 of the "Code for use by employers for the benefit of the employees.
+The Plan has been amended since receiving the opinion letter; however, the Plan Administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.

-Accounting principles generally accepted in the United States of America require the management of a plan to evaluate tax positions taken by the plan and recognize a tax liability (or asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+U.S. GAAP requires the management of a plan to evaluate tax positions taken by the plan and recognize a tax liability (or asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011 and 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
 The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2008.